BJNick/cs30-final-project/developing_notes.md

 ### Sprites

+The
-The sprites folder contains images for each tile/entity that are used in the game.
+*[/sprites/](https://github.com/BJNick/cs30-final-project/tree/master/sprites)* folder contains images for each tile/entity that are used in the game.
 They are saved in .png format to preserve transparency since some tiles (switch, spikes) can be drawn on top of others.

 ![Screenshot of the sprites folder]( https://raw.githubusercontent.com/BJNick/cs30-final-project/master/screenshots/sprites_folder.jpg)